 Today I want to discuss the “triple tax advantage” offered by Health Savings Accounts (HSA).
+With most of the key provisions of the ACA effective Jan.
+1, 2014.
 Health Savings Accounts are tax-advantaged medical savings accounts.
 Similar to retirement accounts, HSAs offer both a savings vehicle for future expenditures as well as some nice tax advantages.

 Here are the three tax advantages you get with an HSA:

 1) Money deposited is on a pre-tax basis

 Similar to how funds are deposited into a 401(k) account on a pre-tax basis, HSA funds are also deposited on a pre-tax basis.

 2) Funds may be used for qualified medical expenses without tax liability

 Not only are funds in an HSA pre-tax, they also can be used at any time for qualified medical expenses without a tax liability.
 This is a huge tax advantage, as people who do not have an HSA account are paying for similar medical costs on an after-tax basis.

 Let’s say you deposit $3,000 a year for three years to your HSA Account.
 If you only end up using $1,000 of that $9,000 accumulated, you would have $8,000 left sitting in the account.
 With an HSA, you can invest that money similar to a retirement account.
 The gain you make on this investment is not taxed as long as you use the funds for qualified medical expenses.
 If this account was built up over a long enough time frame, you can very easily have a large asset on your hands.

 - In 2012 an individual can contribute up to $3,100 to an HSA.
 The family limit is $6,250.

 - Funds in an HSA roll over year-after-year, so you don’t have to use up the balance in the account each year.
 On the contrary, it’s a good idea to try to build up the balance over time.